gts333/Deploy-an-application-on-IBM-Cloud/README.md

 Click on the upper left button in your cloud console, then click on Kubernetes, then click on Registry.
 ![2022-04-09 (2)](https://user-images.githubusercontent.com/55789171/162568174-602bdaa2-f094-4f8a-a79e-358c7ea241e3.png)
 You should be presented with the following page.
-Click on the Namespaces and create your own name space.
+Click on the Namespaces and create your own namespace.
 Make a note of the namespace name as it shall be needed later.
 ![1649500915(1)](https://user-images.githubusercontent.com/55789171/162568498-68543c37-20b5-4f43-af28-5f3bc60e82b7.png)
 ## Step 8: Tag your image you created in step 3